SinoLewis/SnowFolio/content/projects/snow-gym/index.md

 The LeetCode Solutions App is a mobile application that provides solutions to coding problems from LeetCode, a popular platform for practicing coding skills.
 The app provides an intuitive and user-friendly interface for users to browse through different coding problems, view their solutions, and track their progress.

-The project covers a range of features related to coding practice, including problem categorization, solution explanations, and progress tracking.
+The project attemps to solve leetcode problems & covers a range of features related to coding practice, including problem categorization, solution explanations, and progress tracking.
 By following the guidelines outlined in this project, developers can easily build a mobile application that helps users practice coding skills and prepare for technical interviews.

 ## Features